ZCybSec/vol-gui/CODING_STYLE.md

 Imports
 -------

-Use import statements for packages and modules only, not for individual types, classes, or functions and ideally not aliased naming would cause confusion.
-This is to prevent people importing an imported method (which can lead to confusion and add in an unnecessary dependency in the import chain).
+Use import statements for packages and modules only, not for individual types, classes, or functions and ideally not aliased unless the imported name would cause confusion.
+This is to prevent people from importing something that was itself imported from elsewhere (which can lead to confusion and add in an unnecessary dependency in the import chain).

 * Use `import x` for importing packages and modules.
-* Use `from x import y where x` is the package prefix and y is the module name with no prefix.
+* Use `from x import y` where x is the package prefix and y is the module name with no prefix.
 * Use `from x import y as z` in any of the following circumstances:
     * Two modules named `y` are to be imported.
     * `y` conflicts with a top-level name defined in the current module.